pramnora/SVG/README.md

 # SVG
 SVG/Scalable Vector Graphics program code

-SVG, allows the web page use to create both 'still' graphics/as well as, 'moving' animations.
+SVG, allows the web page user to create both 'still' graphics/as well as, 'moving' animations.

 It's possible to use SVG to draw such shapes as...